gamechanger/penalty-box/README.md

 }
 ```

-If you make a new requests to Penalty Box
+If you make a new requests to Penalty Box:
 ```
 POST /rate-limit
 {